 Falls are the number one cause of preventable death at construction sites, according to the Occupational Safety and Health Administration (OSHA).
 Besides falls, a number of dangers can be present every day to workers whose companies fail to provide them with the safe workplace the law demands.
-Deadly accidents at job sites not only occur in large-scale, high-rise construction, fatal falls and other on the job construction deaths can take place in smaller home and office construction sites.
-Some smaller-scale construction projects might even present a greater risk to employees, as employers mistakenly think the risk of a job injury is lower and therefore may fail to take necessary preventative actions.
+Deadly accidents at job sites not only occur in large-scale, high-rise construction, but fatal falls, and other on-the-job construction deaths can also take place in smaller home and office construction sites.
+Some smaller-scale construction projects might even present a greater risk to employees, as employers mistakenly think the risk of a job injury is lower and therefore may fail their employer responsibilities to take necessary preventative actions.

-The construction accident lawyers at our offices in Washington, D.C., Fairfax VA and our Greenbelt, Maryland, location have seen firsthand many cases of grieving families whose loved ones have died due to preventable accidents on the job.
+The construction accident lawyers at our offices in Northern Virginia, location have seen firsthand many cases of grieving families whose loved ones have died due to preventable accidents on the job.
 These families want to know why preventable construction accidents occurred and what can be done to ensure it does not happen to others.

 How are Employers Responsible for Safety in the Workplace?

-Train all workers to properly use the safety equipment.
+- Train all workers to properly use safety equipment.
 The best safety equipment or PFAS will be worthless if not correctly used.
-The employer must ensure all workers are properly trained and execute each important construction site safety step every time machinery, scaffolding, ladders and other construction equipment is used.
+The employer must ensure all workers are properly trained and execute each important construction site safety step every time machinery, scaffolding, ladders, and other construction equipment is used.

 When a construction worker is injured or dies in an accident, such as a ladder or scaffold fall, a complete investigation must be performed to understand exactly how and why this happened.
 These are the minimum questions that must be answered for the worker or surviving family, and this inquiry is the start to ensure such accidents do not occur to others in the future.

-The construction site injury attorneys at the personal injury law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. have decades of experience with workers’ compensation and on-the-job accidents throughout Washington, D.C., Maryland and Virginia.
-Call us today to schedule a free, no obligation case review offered to any construction worker who was injured or a family member lost a loved one in a fatal construction accident.
+The construction site injury attorneys at the personal injury law firm of Koonz, McKenney, Johnson & DePaolis L.L.P. have decades of experience with workers’ compensation and on-the-job accidents throughout Northern Virginia.
+Call us today to schedule a free, no-obligation case review offered to any construction worker who was injured or a family member lost a loved one in a fatal construction accident.